stanlys/rsschool-cv/cv.md

 * **Discord:** [stanlys#9480](https://discord.com/channels/516715744646660106/846704784274751509)

 # About Me
 I am 36 year old.I work as a department head in a land surveying company.
 In my work, I constantly have to deal with the automation of office operations.
 I feel burned out in this area, I want to develop in the field of web technologies, so I signed up for this course.
+Until 2010 worked as a Delphi programmer.

 # Skils
 * HTML
 * JavaScript (Basic)
 * Python (Basic)
 * Visual Basic (Basic)
+* Delphi 7-2010 ()

 # Code Example
 ```